- Analysis & Instrumentation

 - Water & Soil Treatment

 Plastic foaming processes often rely on conventional foaming agents such as HCFCs, HFCs or hydrocarbons.
-Many manufacturers are looking to replace these agents, however, due to their high global warming potential (GWP) and ozone depletion potential (ODP).
+Increasingly strict regulatory controls are restricting or prohibiting the use of compounds such as these due to their high global warming potential (GWP) and ozone depletion potential (ODP).
+Many manufacturers are thus looking to replace or phase out these agents.
+Industrial gases can be an environmentally sound way to support phase-out strategies.